orangecoding/fredy/README.md

 ```
 _Fredy_ will start with the default port, set to `9998`.
 You can access _Fredy_ by opening a browser `http://localhost:9998`.
 The default login is `admin` for username and password.
 (You should change the password asap when you plan to run Fredy on your server.)

+## Immoscout
+I have added **EXPERIMENTAL** support for Immoscout.
+Immoscout is somewhat special, coz they have decided to secure their service from bots using Re-Capture.
+Finding a way around this is barely possible.
+For _Fredy_ to be able to bypass the check, I'm using a service called [ScrapingAnt](https://scrapingant.com/).
+The trick is to use a headless browser, rotating proxies and (once successful validated) re-send the cookies each time.

+To be able to use Immoscout, you need to create an account and copy the apiKey into the config file under /conf/config.json.
+The rest should be done by _Fredy_.
+Keep in mind, the support is experimental.
+There might be bugs and you might not always get pass the re-capture check, but most of the time it works pretty good :)

+If you need more that the 1000 api calls you can do per month, I'd suggest opting for a paid account...
+(No I don't get any money for recommending good services)

 ## Understanding the fundamentals
 There are 3 important parts in Fredy, that you need to understand to leverage the full power of _Fredy_.